Are Motherhood & Minimalism Incompatible?

 I used to own just four bras, and each one fit perfectly.
-My favourite was a Chantelle in lime green lace with a tiny rhinestone horseshoe in the centre.
+My favorite was a Chantelle in lime green lace with a tiny rhinestone horseshoe in the center.
 It seemed to make me unlucky in the breast department.

 When I got pregnant, my cup size ballooned rapidly, and it worried me enough that I wrote “boobs” on the list of concerns I took to my first prenatal appointment with my ObGyn.
 Bigger breasts meant new bras, then something called “bra extenders” when I refused to shell out for a third and perhaps not final set of supportive undergarments.
 I know nursing bras are next, and I dread them.